okohll/abdocs/content/docs/integrations/calendar.md

 Choose the calendar system you use and follow through the prompt to allow access.

 ## Incoming data
-Once users have connected their calendars, data can be received into agileBase whenever an event is created, edited or deleted in the external calendar.
+Once users have connected their calendars, data can be received into Agilebase whenever an event is created, edited or deleted in the external calendar.
 We need to set up two new tables so the system can receive these events.
 One is a table for the event data itself, the other stores the list of calendars in the user's account.
 One calendar account may contain multiple calendars, e.g. a user may have separate calendars set up for bookings, sales visits, holidays etc. - typically they display in different colours on the screen.

-The main reason for recording the calendar list is so that the correct calendar can be chosen to send events to, when we come to send events from agileBase (see below).
+The main reason for recording the calendar list is so that the correct calendar can be chosen to send events to, when we come to send events from Agilebase (see below).

 To set up these tables, follow this process: